koithos/kimspect/README.md

 ### Testing

 Kelper includes comprehensive tests covering various aspects of the codebase.
-The tests are organized in the `tests` directory and include:
+The tests are organized in the `tests` directory.

 To run the tests: